 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is notably smaller (5 percent) than the Fujifilm X-Pro2.
 However, the M10 is markedly heavier (33 percent) than the X-Pro2.
-It is worth mentioning in this context that the X-Pro2 is splash and dust resistant, while the M10 does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-Pro2) and the Leica M Lens Catalog (M10).

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.